“Children must be taught how to think, not what to think.”

 “Everyone you will ever meet knows something you don’t.”

 You can learn from anyone.
 Everyone.
 That, in my opinion, especially means children.
 I love that quote because as our population grows, so does the amount of children in our word.
 Children who can help us open our eyes to see things in ways we forgot.
 To help us open our minds.

-Don’t negate one of the best sources of learning you have – your children.
+Don’t overlook one of the best sources of learning you have – your children.
+After all, they're professional learners at this point in their lives.
 I love doing training sessions with children, because they give the best answers.
 They are all in and willing to try new ways of doing things.
 They are fearless, and aren’t worried about failure.
 They take failure as just another lesson learned, and move on from it.
 Maybe it’s time to act like a child.